-Louis Fulda Guillermin was born on January 6, 1943 to Mr. and Mrs. Wister P. Guillermin who lived in West Chester, Pennsylvania.
+Louis Fulda Guillermin was born on January 6, 1943 to Mr. and Mrs. Wister P. Guillermin who lived in Wes.

-Louis joined the Air Force as an Aviation Cadet.
-He received his pilots training at Lackland Air Force Base in San Antonio, TX.
-Louis received further training in radar and celestial navigation instruction at Connally Air Force Base in Texas.
-He was commissioned as a Second Lieutenant and awarded his silver wings in April 1964.
+Louis joined the Air Force as an aviation cadet.
+He received pilot;s training at Lackland Air Force Base in San Antonio, Texas and training in radar and celestial navigation instruction at Connally Air Force Base in Texas.
+He was commissioned as a Second Lieutenant and awarded his silver wings in April, 1964.

 Louis rose through the ranks to major.
 He was sent to Vietnam for a tour of duty arriving April 30, 1968.
 He flew counter insurgency missions in an A-26A aircraft, converted from a World War II B-26 Invader - a fast twin-engine bomber.

-On April 28, 1968, Major Louis Fulda Guillermin was Missing In Action on a mission over Savannakhet Province, Laos.
-His last known position was about 10 miles east of the city of Ban Muong Sen.
+On April 28, 1968, Major Louis Fulda Guillermin was reported missing in action during a mission over Savannakhet Province, Laos.
+His last known position was about ten miles east of the city of Ban Muong Sen.